-- Students attend class, arrive on time, and stay for the entire class period. - Students complete readings and prepare for class activities prior to class as is evidenced by their ability to discuss and write about the concepts presented and examined in the texts as well as participate fully in related activities. - Students are actively involved in in-class and online learning experiences as is evidenced by (a) participating in all activities, (b) engaging in small and large group discussions, (c) using laptops and other electronic devices only to support discussion and learning and not for non-academic uses during class time, (d) completing written work related to the activities, and (e) supporting the participation and learning of classmates. - Students show evidence of critical reflective thinking through in-class and online discussions, activities, and written reflections.
+- Students attend class, arrive on time, and stay for the entire class period. - Students complete readings and prepare for class activities prior to class as is evidenced by their ability to discuss and write about the concepts presented and examined in the texts as well as participate fully in related activities. - Students are actively involved in in-class and online learning experiences as is evidenced by (a) participating in all activities, (b) engaging in small and large group discussions, (c) completing written work related to the activities, and (d) supporting the participation and learning of classmates. - Students show evidence of critical reflective thinking through in-class and online discussions, activities, and written reflections. - Professional dispositions are to be displayed at all times while interacting with the instructor and other students.
+Cell phones are not to be used during class.
+Laptops are to be used for instructional purposes only.